imranxahmed/Pythonclass2022/README.md

 # Pythonclass2022
-Work notes from python class 2022
+#This are working notes from python class done in 2022